 As a marketer, have you ever taken a look at your website, your content, or your branding and just thought… something isn’t quite right here?

 Unfortunately, businesses are often where creative ideas go to die.
-Even if you had a great idea about how to solve that branding problem or upgrade your look and feel, the internal obstacles you'd face might be insurmountable.
+Even if you have a great idea about how to solve that branding problem or upgrade your look and feel, the internal obstacles you face might be insurmountable.

-In this week's episode of the Marketing Cloudcast, we talk to two experts about how marketers can bring a creative idea and new branding initiative to life in an organization.
-You'll hear from:
+For this episode of the Marketing Cloudcast, we invited two Trailblazers here at Salesforce to talk about how marketers can bring creative ideas and a new branding initiative to an organization, and execute them without losing the creative edge in the process.

-Simon and Colin were key players in the team that rolled out a new look and feel across Salesforce properties.
-See a few examples of how this new, inspirational brand looks below.
+Simon Mulcahy, Chief Marketing Officer and Colin Fleming, Chief Creative Officer, were key players in the team that rolled out the new look and feel across Salesforce properties in both digital and print around the world.
+(See a few examples of how this new, inspirational brand looks below.)
+They shared with us their stories and how they brought their creative vision to life.

 In this episode, which you can preview here, you'll hear personal stories from Simon and Colin about how they brought these creative ideas to life.